realityforge/planet_quake/README.md

   * Various graphs of mods, including file names for repacked content
   * PNG support
   * Docker support
+  * Removed SDL inputs, touch support on mobile works
+  * New cl_lazyLoad, 1 for on load lowest quality until displayed, 2 set all to default and try to load from sv_dlURL
   * Many, many bug fixes

 Coming soon!